Emmabyrne36/DublinBikesProject/README.md

 # DublinBikesProject
 Dublin Bikes Project Utilising Flask, JavaScript, Python and Web Services.

 A Dublin Bikes web application was developed as part of a college group project.
-The purpose of this project was to develop a Flask-based web application which would allow a user to access all of the bike stations in Dublin, belonging to Dublin bikes, and view the availability of bikes at those stops in real time.
+The purpose of this project was to develop a Flask-based web application which would allow a user to access all of the bike stations in Dublin and view the availability of bikes at those stops in real time.

 This project involved the following skills: